datajerk/gamenotes/pokeemerald/README.md

 ```

 Restart, restore save, and then watch the TV again.
-After all that, check your Pokédex if Latias is roaming, it should be, then use same method to catch.
+After all that, check your Pokédex if Latias is roaming, and it should be, then use same method to catch.
 I got both with FF 4x in about 15 minutes.

 ### Safari Zone

-I _tried_ to make effective Pokéblocks.
+> I _tried_ to make effective Pokéblocks.

-This is complex and requires reaction times I do not have, so I created an editor:
+Making Pokéblocks is complex and requires reaction times I do not have, so I created an editor:

 ```
 ...